5 Validity

 Example 5.12: If a passenger car and a pedestrian collide, there is a risk of this being fatal to the pedestrian.
 This risk of pedestrian fatality is relatively small (less than 20%) when the speed of collision is smaller than about 50 km/h (about 31 mph).
 If we limited our research into the relationship between speed of collision and risk of pedestrian fatality to such small ‘dosages’ of collision speed, we might conclude that collision speed has no influence on the risk of pedestrian fatality.
 This would be an erroneous conclusion (which type of error?), because, at higher speeds of collision, the risk of pedestrian fatality increases to almost 100% (Rosén, Stigson, and Sander 2011; SWOV 2012).

 1. A further threat to construct validity is caused by the guiding influence of pretests.
-In many studies, the independent variable is measured repeatedly, both before and after manipulation of the dependent variable: the so-called pretest and posttest.
+In many studies, the dependent variable is measured repeatedly, both before and after manipulation of the independent variable: the so-called pretest and posttest.
 However, the nature and content of the pretest can leave an imprint upon participants.
 In this manner, a participant may lose his/her naïveté, which lessens the effect of the independent variable (e.g., treatment).
 Any difference in scores between experimental conditions can thus be explained in several ways.
 This is because we may be purely dealing with an effect of the independent variable, but we may also be dealing with an effect of the pretest and the independent variable combined.
 Moreover, sometimes we can explain the lack of an effect by the fact that a pretest has been performed (see the Solomon four group design, in Chapter 6, for a design that takes this possibility into account).

 Example 5.14: We can compare the effects of two treatments in an experiment in which participants are divided into two groups by random assignment.
 The first group (E) is first given a pretest, then treatment, then a posttest.
 The second group (C) is given no pretest and no treatment, only a posttest, which, for this group, is the only measurement.